Online Car Stereo Trouble shooting & repair service.

 Sometimes holding the Eject button for 5 seconds can work also.

 No luck?
 Send it to us for repair.

 My 6 Disc CD player is jammed / will not play.

 6 Disc players can only be effectively repaired by an experienced technician.
 They are very complicated and there are no shortcuts.
 Stand alone changers and 6 Disc in dash units must be sent to us for repair, as replacing the unit can cost hundreds if not thousands of dollars.

 How Can I play my iPod through my existing stereo?

-We have adapters available to suit ALL STEREO SYSTEMS.
+We have adaptors available to suit ALL STEREO SYSTEMS.
 Some have direct input into a rear AUX input or use the CD Changer input, others are connected directly through the aerial input lead.
-All charge the iPod and iPhones while in use.
-These are not prone to interferance as other FM Modulated transmitters are.
+These are not prone to interference as some other FM Modulated transmitters are.

 Adaptors are also available for the NEW iPods & iPhones (adapting 12volt charging to the newer 5volt charging systems) to allow charging while in use.
 These just plug onto your existing lead.

 My new iPod or iPhone will not charge on my existing lead?

 iPod have had 12 volt charging on all their units up untill they changed to 5 volt on their new models of iPod & iPhone.